 They never lose.
-It’s a highly profitable part of the insurance business and hardly any customers have a sufficient understanding of the rules of the game to able to play knowledgeably.
+It’s a highly profitable part of the insurance business, and hardly any customers have a sufficient understanding of the rules of the game to be able to play knowledgeably.

 Annuities come in two varieties – Fixed and variable.
 A fixed annuity is somewhat like a CD, in that the insurance company issuing the annuity agrees to pay a fixed rate to the investor, while the investment, along with associated profit or loss, is also the company’s responsibility and right.
 The performance of the investment is not directly coupled to the returns the investor gets.
-The insurance company acts as a barrier between the index and the investor, minimizing the impact by siphoning off huge spikes in both profit and loss, while passing along stable returns to the investor.
+The insurance company acts as a barrier between the index and the investor, minimizing the impact by siphoning off considerable spikes in both profit and loss while passing along stable returns to the investor.

-If the end result is not what you expected, and the annuity is not generating the kind of returns you had in mind, getting out is even more difficult.
+If the result is not what you expected, and the annuity is not generating the kind of returns you had in mind, getting out is even more difficult.
 The IRS charges a 10% penalty for early withdrawals.
 The issuing company may have its own rules and impose a fine of up to 8% to allow the transfer.
 Added to this is the fact that annuity returns are tied to the performing index.
 If you have a variable annuity, and you want to withdraw because of non-performance, it’s safe to say that your situation is worse off than a stock trader stuck with junk bonds, because not only do you have to bear the performance losses, but also the administrative charges and the IRS penalty.
-With fixed annuities, the situation is slightly better, since you only face the prospect of penalties and administrative charges.
+With fixed annuities, the situation is slightly better, since you only face the prospect of penalties and administrative expenses.

-The insurance company invests your funds in a bond portfolio, keeps a large portion of the returns and distributes the remaining to the contract holder.
+The insurance company invests your funds in a bond portfolio, keeps a large portion of the returns, and distributes the remaining to the contract holder.
 To see significant returns, investors need to wait for the duration.
-Short term gains are more likely to be accrued by directly investing in the market, rather than going through an annuity.
+Short-term gains are more likely to be accrued by directly investing in the market, rather than going through an annuity.
 Annuities offer the hope of satisfactory returns only in the long term.